 Creating a number line

-Demonstrate how strip fractions can be used to create a number line.
+Demonstrate how strip fractions can be used to create a number line: line up several strips that have been folded to show different fractions and mark the folded fractions onto one number line.
 Ask your students to form their own number line locating fractions of their choice.
 Encourage them to include some fractions greater than one.
 Make sure that the students collect their fraction pieces in an old envelope for later use.

 Today we will explore equivalent fractions.

 - What do you think the word equivalent means?

 From everyday life, students may know that equivalents are the same, e.g. equivalent amounts, equivalent methods.